-The present school roll is 86 children in full-time education with other younger children attending the school pre-school that meets in the mobile.
+The present school roll is 122.
 The school caters for the village of Christchurch and the hamlets of Euximoor and Tipps End.
 We take several children from Norfolk and can advise parents on the necessary procedures for crossing county boundaries.

-Class Organisation 2016 -17
+Class Organisation 2018 -19

-The three classes are currently organised as follows:
+The classes are currently organised as follows: